-Many frequency bands are today under-utilized like for instance the frequencies licensed for TV/radio broadcasts or military usage.
-The regulation authorities therefore fundamentally rethink their licensing of spectrum and the regulation of spectrum access.
-In the face of scarce radio resources, regulators, industry and the research community are launching initiatives towards a flexible usage of spectrum.
-The End-To-End-Reconfigurability (ER) [1], funded by the European Commission, and the DARPA Next Generation Communication (XG) Program [2], financed by the US-government, are examples for this.
-Both projects are working on flexible and dynamic spectrum usage and related impacts on spectrum regulation.
+Many frequency bands are today often unused like the frequencies licensed for TV/radio broadcasts or military usage.
+The regulation authorities therefore rethink their licensing of spectrum and the regulation of spectrum access fundamentally to the advantage of the public welfare.
+The End-To-End-Reconfigurability (ER) [1], funded by the European Commission, and the DARPA Next Generation Communication (XG) Program [2], financed by the US-government, are working on flexible and dynamic spectrum usage and related impacts on spectrum regulation.